sjang92/plastNN/README.md

 # PlastNN

-This is the public repository for PlastNN, a neural-network based predictor for Apicoplast proteins.
+This is the public repository for PlastNN, a neural-network based predictor for Apicoplast proteins in Plasmodium falciparum.

 ## How to Run
 PlastNN was developed and tested on Ubuntu 16.04, Bash on Ubuntu on Windows, and MacOSX using Python3.